KevinSpigel/ecommerceBackEnd/README.md

 - Real-time Chat: The server features a real-time chat system, allowing users to communicate with each other or with customer support.
 - Shopping Cart Functionality: Users can add products to their shopping cart, manage the cart contents, and proceed to checkout when ready.
 - User Role Management: Administrators or authorized users can change the roles of other users, granting or revoking certain privileges.
+- Integration with Mailing Service: The project integrates a mailing service to handle password restoration and send notifications for successful purchases.
+Users can restore their password via email and receive email notifications when a purchase is completed.
+- Integration with SMS Service: In addition to email notifications, the project also integrates an SMS service to provide notifications for successful purchases.
+Users will receive an SMS message to their registered phone number when a purchase is completed.

 ## Prerequisites